-Association algorithms allow to discover patterns and relationships in the data, and to identify “if / then” relationships called “association rules”.
+Association algorithms allow the discovery of patterns and relationships in the data, and to identify “if / then” relationships called “association rules”.
 These rules are similar to those used in Data Mining.

 Finally, neural networks are algorithms in the form of a multi-layered network.
 The first layer allows data ingestion, one or more hidden layers draw conclusions from the ingested data, and the last layer assigns a probability to each conclusion.

-A “deep” neural network is composed of multiple hidden layers, each of which allows refining the results of the previous one.
+A deep neural network is composed of multiple hidden layers, each of which allows for refining the results of the previous one.
 It is used in the field of Deep Learning.

 Deep Learning is a subset of Machine Learning, but it is the most commonly used today.
 It is an invention of Geoffrey Hinton, dated 1986.

-This technique is called deep neural network.
-This depth corresponds to the large number of layers of computational nodes that make up these networks and work collaboratively to process data and deliver predictions.
+This technique is called a deep neural network.
+This depth corresponds to a large number of layers of computational nodes that make up these networks and work collaboratively to process data and deliver predictions.